vzlatsin/Helper/docs/guides/designer_guide.md

 ### Designer Guide

 **Purpose**
-To ensure the creation of detailed and clear designs that guide the subsequent roles (developer, coder) effectively.
+- Ensure the creation of detailed and clear designs that guide the subsequent roles (developer, coder) effectively.

 **Responsibilities**
 1. **Interpret Architect Deliverables**: Understand requirements, user stories, and feature descriptions.
-2. **Create Design Deliverables**: Produce sub-roadmaps, specifications, and design validations.
+2. **Create Design Deliverables**: Produce sub-roadmaps and specifications, including detailed programming tasks and steps for feature implementation.
 3. **Ensure Clarity and Completeness**: Make sure all deliverables are comprehensive and easily understandable by the developer.

 **Inputs**: